harshshukla9999/Responsive-layouts/README.md

 # Responsive-layouts
-Solution to challenges of Conquering Responsive Layouts by Kevin Powell
+This repo contains solutions to challenges of Conquering Responsive Layouts by Kevin Powell